Skip to content

 Wood chars when it is exposed to sufficient heat for sufficient time.
 The depth to which charring penetrates below the original surface of a wooden structural member or floor covering is proportional to the duration and intensity of heat exposure.
 A higher heat flux produces deeper char more quickly; the same heat flux sustained for longer also produces deeper char.
 This relationship means that char depth measurements, when taken systematically across a scene, can help the investigator map the relative heat exposure history of different areas.

-The char-depth probe is a simple but specifically designed instrument: typically a pointed steel rod, approximately 2 mm in diameter, calibrated with depth markings, inserted perpendicular to the charred surface to the point where resistance increases as the probe meets uncharred wood.
+The char-depth probe is a pointed steel rod, approximately 2 mm in diameter, calibrated with depth markings, inserted perpendicular to the charred surface until resistance increases at the uncharred wood boundary.
 The measurement is the depth of penetration before resistance is felt.
 Multiple probe readings across a structural member or floor board, spaced at 10 to 15 cm intervals, produce a depth profile.
 Across a scene, comparing depth profiles from equivalent structural members in different locations produces a gradient from areas of less char (closer to the fire's perimeter) to areas of deeper char (closer to the area of sustained heat release).

 NFPA 921 (§ 6.3.7) advises that char depth measurements should be interpreted as relative indicators within a single scene, not as absolute calculations of burn duration.
 The deepest char in a room points toward the area of greatest heat exposure, which is typically but not always the area of origin.
 Where a fire burned intensely at one location because an accelerant was present, the deepest char and the ignition point coincide.
 Where a fire burned intensely because a large piece of furniture provided a concentrated fuel load, the deepest char points to the furniture, not necessarily to the ignition source.